JoeStrout/InversionInstitute/ROADMAP.md

 ### Simulator

 ### Title & Options
-- make a 48-point (or larger?) font for use as the Game Options title
+- make a 48-point (or larger?) font for use as the Game Options and Free Play title

 ### General